garycourt/JSV/README.md

 ## Unit Tests

-Open `tests/index.html` in your web browser to run the unit tests.
+Open `tests/index.html` and `tests/index3.html` in your web browser to run the unit tests.

 ## License